Digital & Tech Glossary

 Event Stream Processing

-Real-time data processing approach that handles continuous streams of events to enable immediate responses and live analytics.
+Real-time data processing approach that handles continuous streams of events to enable immediate responses, live analytics, and instant decision-making.

 Event Tracking

-Capturing specific user interactions beyond page views—clicks, scrolls, video plays, form submissions.
+Capturing specific user interactions beyond page views—clicks, scrolls, video plays, form submissions to optimize user experience and conversions.

 Event-Driven Architecture

-System design where components communicate through asynchronous events.
+System design where components communicate through asynchronous events, enabling scalable microservices and real-time data processing.

 F